 Today, we’re sharing 12 ways to ease into the holidays!

-I know it might seem a long way away but now is a great time to start thinking about your holiday travel and decorating plans.
-Especially, given it’s such a busy time of year, you know?
+I know Christmas might seem a long way away but now is a great time to start thinking about your holiday travel and decorating plans.

-My number one tip for making the holidays less stressful is to start planning your holiday theme and color palette first.
+My number one tip for making the holidays less stressful is to start planning your holiday theme and color palette.

-One of the easiest ways to ease into the holidays is by getting in the spirit!
+One of the easiest ways to ease into the holidays is by getting in the spirit of the season!

-- Spend some time combing through magazines, blogs, searching Pinterest
+- Spend some time combing through magazines, blogs, and searching Pinterest for inspiration

 - Make a gingerbread house

-- Drink a gingerbread latte or a salted caramel mocha
+- Sip a gingerbread latte or a salted caramel mocha

-These things might seem like small things but they’ll all work together to get you in the holiday mood.
+These things might seem like small things.
+But they’ll work together to get you in the holiday spirit.

 Once you know your theme and color palette it will be much easier to craft ornaments and seasonal holiday decorations.